Welcome to Pine Acres Rhodesian Ridgebacks!

-I had Malika picked out for me, since I wanted a puppy with show and breed potential.
+I had Malika picked out for me, since I wanted a puppy with show and breeding potential.
 She was so quiet on our long drive home back to Oregon!
-Such a good puppy, so smart, very easy going, and she learned all her good behavior from my older dog, my well trained Shepherd Delilah.
+Such a good puppy, so smart, very easy going, and she learned all her good manners from my older dog, my sweet and well behaved Shepherd Delilah.
 At the time we lived in south central Oregon, on 3 pine covered acres, hence the name.
-A perfect place to take long walks, and ride horses, and Malika buddies, my companons, and they are very good at it!
+A perfect place to raise dogs and horses, to take buddies, my companons, and they are very good at it!